Shravani0708/master-thesis-sht-2025/README.md

 It also contains two datasets:
   'Results_cleaned_wocomposite_forR.csv' contains raw data 'Result_CompositeScores_ForR.csv' and 'Result_CompositeScores_ForR.xlsx' contain aggregated data.
 Each code file indicates and loads the relevant dataset.
+Please note that file paths are hardcoded and may need to be changed, if the code is needed to be run again.

 Description of code files: